moffenzeefmodular/1800/README.md

 ![](https://github.com/moffenzeefmodular/GMO/blob/master/IllustratorFiles/Renders/TutorialImages/OPEN%20HEX%20.png)

-# Push tiny buttøn øn the Teensy which sits øn the back øf yøur 1800.
+# !!!
+MAKE SURE YOUR 1800 MODULE IS TURNED OFF AND UNPLUGGED FROM YOUR EURORACK CASE !!!
+Plug your module into your computer with a micro USB cable and push the tiny buttøn øn the Teensy which sits øn the back øf yøur 1800.

 Didn't wørk?
 Try pushing the "Autø" buttøn in the software